TsangLab/Proxiris/README.md

 `$EDITOR pipeline.properties`

+Note absolute paths are used to avoid much sorrow and pain when compiling and executing.

 Edit as appropriate.
 The sample is for https://github.com/TsangLab/Annotators

 then `ant` to compile, or `ant run-pipeline` to test.

+then execute:

+`node node/annotateServices/annotateMycomineService.js`

+to start the GATE service on port 9009.
+This program runs a number of sanity checks to help debug.

+then execute:

+`node nodejs/lib/annotators/gateAnnotator.js`

+to start the pubsub agent.

 Host Proxiris on port 80 (Apache)
 ========